ironsoul0/laddy/README.md

 ### Filling environmental variables

 In order to work on Laddy locally, you must assign values to some env. variables both in the [client](https://github.com/ironsoul0/laddy/tree/master/packages/client) and [server](https://github.com/ironsoul0/laddy/tree/master/packages/server) folders.
+This could be done by creating and filling `.env` files.

 - Client:
   - **REACT_APP_GRAPHQL_URI**: URL for the GraphQL server. (`http://localhost:4000/graphql` by default)